hrbrmstr/2020-code-advent/README.md

 # 2020 Advent of Code

-Solutions in R, Swift, and mebbe others
+Solutions in R, Swift, Python (in the `R` dir since I'm using RStudio's Python REPL) and mebbe others